 Backpacking La Paz

 Most travellers will end up in La Paz at some point on their journey while backpacking Bolivia.
 While it’s true that you’ll probably find the best prices on flights via La Paz, Bolivia’s administrative capital is far more than a place to catch a flight.
+The city is a good interaction to Bolivia and there are loads of cheap La Paz hostels where you can meet like-minded travellers.

 The first thing to note about La Paz is just how freaking high the city is.
 The altitude ranges from 3,100 meters all the way up to 4,058, making it the highest capital city in the world.
 If you’re not used to the altitude, you’ll definitely need to spend at least a few days here to get acclimated.